ionic-team/ionic-docs/docs/api/action-sheet.md

 ## Accessibility

+### Screen Readers

 Action Sheets are given a `role` of [`dialog`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/dialog_role).
 In order to align with the ARIA spec, either the `aria-label` or `aria-labelledby` attribute must be set.

 It is strongly recommended that every Action Sheet have the `header` property defined, as Ionic will automatically set `aria-labelledby` to point to the header element.
 However, if you choose not to include a `header`, an alternative is to use the `htmlAttributes` property to provide a descriptive `aria-label` or set a custom `aria-labelledby` value.

+Buttons containing text will be read by a screen reader.
+If a button contains only an icon, a label should be assigned to the button by passing `aria-label` or `aria-labelledby` to the `htmlAttributes` property.
+The `aria-label` property accepts a text description and `aria-labelledby` accepts an element that contains the description of the button.

 ## Interfaces